LAVALUMIDAIR: OUT NOW

 “Desolate and hauntingly beautiful.”

-She recently wrote and recorded a contemporary song cycle,
+She is in the midst of creating a contemporary song cycle,

-inspired by composers such as: Schubert and Schumann.
+inspired by composers such as: Debussy and Chopin.

 Piano.
 Voice.
 Honest and bare.